Fantasy Football: 6 Best Ball Strategies & Tips for Beginners

 A player’s ceiling can become that much more valuable.
 In most leagues, the hardest part of starting players with these stereotypes is their unpredictability.
 DeSean Jackson is notorious for “going off” for a long TD-bomb and 150+ yards one week and going 2-for-25 the following week.
 It’s these types of homerun swings you need to keep in mind when constructing your roster.

-Late Round QBs– According to our 25 Stats article on QBs, we saw a 43 different QBs record a top 12 performance in 2017.
+Late Round QBs– According to our 25 Stats article on QBs, we routinely see 40 different QBs record a top-12 performance.
 In other words, there are a number of ceiling performers available late in a league with 32 starters.
-Think about selecting Deshaun Watson last year and the insane 6-game run your team received with your likely QB3.
-You could look at a mediocre fantasy season like Andy Dalton had and fail to see the 3 top 5 weeks he owned, also known as more than Aaron Rodgers, Matt Ryan, and Philip Rivers… COMBINED.
-There is gold to be had in best ball with your 2nd or 3rd QB selection.
+Think about what it felt like to select Lamar Jackson or Patrick Mahomes late the last two years and reap the rewards.
+You could look at a mediocre fantasy QB like Andy Dalton and fail to see that in 2017, he had three top-5 weeks, also known as more than Aaron Rodgers, Matt Ryan, and Philip Rivers… COMBINED.
+There is gold to be had in BestBall with your 2nd or 3rd QB selection.

-WRs with Big Game Potential– This is where best ball makes its money.
+WRs with Big Game Potential– This is where BestBall makes its money.
 Because there’s so much depth among fantasy WRs, you can find a plethora of later options that can help you win weeks with loads of boom available despite also coming with some bust.
 There are freak athletes, underpriced target vacuums, and forgotten teammates to be selected.
-I’m a huge fan of Kenny Stills this year who perfectly fits this mold.
-For a list of potential WRs that fit these criteria, check out Late Round Fliers: WRs.
+I’m a huge fan of Curtis Samuel this year who perfectly fits this mold.
+For a list of potential WRs that fit these criteria, check out Narrowing the Field to Find 2020’s Devante Parker.

-TEs with a Glimmer of Hope– Because the position is such a crapshoot, it’s important to shoot for opportunity in high-octane passing offenses especially those with vacated targets.
-You can find players capable of 8+ TDs like O.J.
-Howard or up-and-coming PPR potentials like George Kittle.
-For a list of potential TEs that fit these criteria, check out Late Round Fliers: TEs.
+TEs with a Glimmer of Hope– Because the position is such a crapshoot, it’s important to shoot for the opportunity in high-octane passing offenses especially those with vacated targets.
+You can find players capable of 8+ TDs like Hayden Hurst or up-and-coming PPR potentials like Noah Fant.
+For a list of potential TEs that fit these criteria, check out Narrowing the Field to Find 2020’s Mark Andrews.

 3. Stacking Takes Boom-or-Bust to Next Level

-Suppose you own Keenan Allen and you are deciding between Matthew Stafford, Philip Rivers, and Matt Ryan for your QB1 position.
-It may seem like you are putting all your eggs in one basket by selecting another Charger, but data says stacking works over similar players on different teams.
+Suppose you drafted Kenny Golladay and you are deciding between Matthew Stafford, Philip Rivers, and Matt Ryan for your QB1 position.
+It may seem like you are putting all your eggs in one basket by selecting another Lion, but data says stacking works over similar players on different teams.
 Remember: you’re going for the whole enchilada!
 There’s no mid-season adjustments, trades with your buddy or tricks up your sleeve to be done.

 But this strategy isn’t just for QBs and WRs.
-According to a DraftSharks article researching over 21,000 best ball teams, the top 10% of teams in best ball who stacked RBs saw at least a 57.9-point improvement over the alternative replacement player.
-In other words, if you’re deciding between backups Kalen Ballage or Jordan Wilkins for your late round rookie dart throw, it might be more convincing depending on if you’re the Kenyan Drake or Marlon Mack owner.
+According to a DraftSharks article researching over 21,000 best ball teams, the top 10% of teams in BestBall who stacked RBs saw at least a 57.9-point improvement over the alternative replacement player.
+In other words, if you’re deciding between backups Darrynton Evans or AJ Dillon for your late-round rookie dart throw, it might be more convincing depending on if you’ve selected Derrick Henry or Aaron Jones earlier.
 Consider a stack to boost your team’s overall ceiling.

 4. Tier-Based Drafting is Even More Important

 Before beginning your first best ball draft, it is essential to set your tiers.
 Tier-based drafting can significantly improve your final roster by helping you identify which player to choose when comparing players across positions.
 Tiers are great for identifying gaps in value at one position, but the tier-based drafting strategy shines when used to compare different positions.
 Let’s assume you have the 10th pick in the draft.
-The top 7 RBs have been drafted, along with Antonio Brown and DeAndre Hopkins at WR.
+The top-7 RBs have been drafted, along with Michael Thomas and Davante Adams at WR.
 Using the tiers, you can quickly recognize who is the last RB available in this tier while also assessing where WRs align in comparison.

 As fellow writer Michael Wenrich says “One of the biggest mistakes drafters make is panicking during a position run and falling into the trend.
 Tiered rankings will clearly show you that you should break the run and select the value [WR], who fell down the board due to the [RB] run.
 This may also trigger a small [WR] run between your next pick, allowing you to land the [RB] from the previous round.
 Fantasy drafts are inherently unpredictable, but using tier-based drafting can put you in control of the flow of a draft.
 Instead of chasing runs, you’ll be leading them.”
 For more on this subject, check out “The Importance of Tier-Based Drafting“.

-Setting your pre-ranks allows you to make a list of which players stand out to you.
-Chris Meaney, one of our DFS experts, contributes a weekly DRAFT article showcasing how he would rank his top 30 players for in-season drafting.
+Setting your pre-ranks and identifying tiers allows you to make a list of which players stand out to you.

 5. Don’ t Worry About Bye Weeks… Until After Rounds 6 or 7.